Lenné blind tastings may return at our new location at Distaff Wine Co. in Newberg. Details TBD.

-What is a Blind Tasting?Lenné Estate hosts 4-6 blind tastings each year.
+What is a Blind Tasting?Lenné Estate hosts several blind tastings each year.
 These events are open to the public and feature 8 wines for attendees to taste, rate, and rank.
-Each guest is furnished with eight glasses and is poured a sample of each wine for side-by-side comparison.
+Each guest is furnished with eight glasses and is poured a taste of all the wines side-by-side, for easy comparison.
 Guests spend about half an hour tasting and evaluating and ranking their favorites.

 The tasting and comparison is fun, but the real excitement comes during the reveal.
 Lenné staff double blinds all the selections; one person puts the bottles into bags, then a second mixes them up and numbers them 1-8.
-This way no one has any idea which wines are in which bags, and since there's always one Lenné wine mixed in, it's fun to try and find it, and of course we hope that one is highly rated by the group.
+This way we don't have any idea which wine is which, same as the guests.

 Steve then speaks a bit about that wine, the region, the vineyard, the winemaking techniques, etc, giving guests insight into why each wine shows as it does.
 This continues wine by wine and often results in applause, laughter, or gasps of surprise as the group discovers what they really think about the wines that they've never before truly blind evaluated.

 The blind tasting concludes with lunch via a hearty antipasto board featuring meats, cheeses, breads, crackers, vegetables, pickles, olives, and other such fare.
 There are usually a few ounces left in each bottle, giving attendees the chance to revisit.

 Our blind tastings are themed so the wines offered are related and comparable, and all from the same vintage.
 Examples:

-- High end Oregon Pinot Noirs; all wines retailed for $100+.
+- High end Oregon Pinot Noirs; all wines retail for $100+.

 - French Burgundies; 7 Pinot Noirs from France + 1 Lenne wine.

 - Red vs. Black -- Oregon Pinot noirs, 4 from Dundee Hills (red-fruited from the volcanic Jory soil) and 4 from Yamhill-Carlton (black-fruited from marine-sedimentary soil).

 - Oregon chardonnays, or Chardonnays from around the world.

-- Pinot Noir around the world, includes wines from California, Oregon, France, and New Zealand.
+- Pinot Noir around the world, typically includes wines from California, Oregon, France, and New Zealand.

 Please let us know if you have additional questions or would like to book some spot(s) in our next blind tasting.
 Email us at firstname.lastname@example.org or call the tasting room: 503-956-2256.